Takobz/groceries-web/design-and-docs/backlog/tasks.md

 - ~~Add API Service to talk to Backend API~~
 - ~~Add API Validators for DTOs~~
 - ~~Add API Filters to Apply the validation in an abstracted module.~~
+- ~~Add Global Exception Handler~~
-- Add Global Exception Handler
+- Add More Domain Exception types
+- Add Application level execptions and make domain exceptions clean.
+Domain exceptions should be thrown at the Domain layer
 - Add AutoMapper for the Update Models.
 - Build UI Components for the API interactions.